Tag Archives: side dish

 2. Add the sweet potatoes, orange juice, cayenne, ½ teaspoon salt, ¼ teaspoon pepper and ½ cup water.
 Bring to a simmer, cover and reduce to medium.
 Cook, stirring occasionally, until a skewer inserted into the potatoes meets no resistance, 8 to 11 minutes.

 3. Uncover and cook, stirring constantly, until the liquid has almost fully reduced and the potatoes are glazed, about 2 minutes.
-Off heat, stir in the olives, if using.
+Off heat, stir in the olives.
 Taste and season with salt and pepper.

 http://www.lynnandruss.com